piechartssuck/courses/content/tasks/_index.md

 ## Academic Calendar and Availibility

-You can view the weeks of instruction on the [WVU Office of the Provost site](https://provost.wvu.edu/academic-calendar/weeks-of-instruction)
+You can view the weeks of instruction on the [WVU Office of the Provost site](https://provost.wvu.edu/academic-calendar/weeks-of-instruction).
+I will also be conducting an evaluation outside of the country for approximately ten days.
+Exact dates will be provided as soon as possible.

 ## Need Help?

 {{% meetings %}}

-[^1]: Available starting week 2 of the course
+[^1]: beginning week 2